 Urban Studies Program Events

-courses being offered next term, answer questions about our curricular requirements, and discuss the unique opportunities that the Barnard–Columbia Urban Studies program has to offer.
+courses being offered next Fall, answer questions about our curricular requirements, and discuss the unique opportunities that the Barnard Columbia Urban Studies program has to offer.

 All Urban Studies majors, faculty members, and prospective students are invited to attend.